This article was last updated April 19, 2021.

 The perks you'll only find testing with Modern Fertility range from affordability to more avenues of support to digital tools personalized for your body and goals:

 - More accessible costs: Testing your fertility hormones at a clinic can cost over $1,000 without insurance coverage.
-With the Modern Fertility Hormone Test, you can measure the same fertility hormones for a fraction of the cost ($159).
+With the Modern Fertility Hormone Test, you can measure the same fertility hormones for a fraction of the cost ($199).
 And there are no surprise costs — you know exactly what you’re paying, up front.
-And, similar to a gyno visit, you can use your HSA or FSA account to cover the tab.
+And, similar to a gyno visit, you can submit a receipt to your HSA or FSA account to cover the tab.

 - Testing flexibility: For the most accurate testing, some hormones have to be tested on the third day of your period.
 If you can’t get to your OB-GYN's office that day or aren’t sure when day 3 will arrive, you may have trouble scheduling an appointment at the right time.
 Additionally, certain lab tests are most accurate first thing in the morning — before breakfast or exercise.
 An at-home finger prick may be the easiest way to avoid missing your testing window, and it means you don't have to bother getting out of your PJs.